Atmospheric lovely Lancashire location, a place that holds many memories for me…

-Astley Hall is of Jacobean origin and has 105 acres of parkland, its beautifully situated next to an ornamental lake and there are woodland walks, picnic areas, bowling greens, tennis courts, animal enclosures and children’s play areas.
-A few years ago its walled garden and Georgian stable block was refurbished and it has a cafe (cafe ambio), classrooms and exhibition area.
+Astley Hall is of Jacobean origin and has 105 acres of parkland, its beautifully situated next to an ornamental lake and there are woodland walks, picnic areas, bowling greens, tennis courts, animal enclosures, and children’s play areas.
+A few years ago its walled garden and Georgian stable block were refurbished and it has a cafe (Cafe Ambio), classrooms and exhibition area.

-The Hall and parkland was home to several important local families, until it was given by Reginald Arthur Tatton to Chorley Corporation in 1922 to be used as a war memorial and museum for the benefit of local people.
+The Hall and parkland were home to several important local families until it was given by Reginald Arthur Tatton to Chorley Corporation in 1922 to be used as a war memorial and museum for the benefit of local people.

-Astley Hall and park is a lovely place to visit.
-Its free to enter (optional donation) and there is also free parking a few minutes walk away in Astley village.
-During the winter months the Hall is sometimes closed or just open at weekends, its best to check the current opening times before visiting.
+Astley Hall and the park is a lovely place to visit.
+It’s free to enter (optional donation) and there is also free parking a few minutes walk away in Astley village.
+During the winter months, the Hall is sometimes closed or just open at weekends, its best to check the current opening times before visiting.

 For more info on Astley Hall visit the: Chorley council website

-I hope you’ve enjoyed seeing my photographs and discovering about this lovely Lancashire place that inspires me, Samantha x
+I hope you’ve enjoyed seeing my photographs and discovering this lovely Lancashire place that inspires me, Sam Rowena x